intercede-sdk/LlmTranslateResx/readme.md

 ## Tailoring translations
 - Choose a llm model that works with your intended targetLanguage.
 - You may change the systemPrompt parameter.
 This lets you change the nature of the instructions used to translate (provides context to the translations).
 For example, before this prompt told the llm that inventory control was part of the product, it was mistranslating "stock" to mean shares rather than the kind of stock held in inventory.
+- You can alter temperature (or topN) in the appsettings (higher temperature means more creative responses)
 - You may spot check some results (eg use a llm or search engine to reverse the translation)
 - While the default systemPrompt is tailored for the Intercede MyID software, by changing the systemPrompt setting you can use this for any resx file for any software that contains translatable strings where the data/@name attribute is the placeholder the application uses and data/value is the (to be translated) text.
 The instruction to "translate from language x to language y" is automatically applied at the end of the configured systemPrompt.